Sutherland Primary Academy - Organisations

 How will our child and young person be involved in the decisions about their learning?

-At the beginning of each new topic children are involved in discussions as to what they would like to learn and, in English and Maths lessons are involved in self assessment against differentiated targets set by teachers.
+Children are involved in self-assessment against differentiated targets set by teachers.
 They respond to marking and are given opportunities to discuss their work with their teacher.

 How will we be involved in the decisions about the learning of our children and young people?

 Parents are informed as soon as the teacher feels there are any grounds for concern and discussions are held to decide what action may be needed.
 If the decision is made to add the child to the register of Special Educational Needs, parents will be invited to contribute to a Pupil Passport which will set short term targets for the pupil.
-A termly meeting is offered to parents to discuss and review the targets with the class teacher and/or SENCO.
+Parents are invited to discuss and review the targets with the class teacher and/or SENCo.
 Parents are also invited to consultation meetings with staff during the Autumn and Spring terms.

 How are parents involved in the setting?
 How can I be involved?